Adroiti/docs-for-code-review-tools/RuboCop/Lint-BlockAlignment.md

-Pattern: Lint/BlockAlignment
+Pattern: Misaligned `end` in block

 Issue: -

 ## Description

-This cop checks whether the end keywords are aligned properly for do end blocks.
+This cop checks whether the `end` keywords are aligned properly for `do..end` blocks.

 Three modes are supported through the `EnforcedStyleAlignWith` configuration parameter: